kingroryg/lprimeroo.github.io.old/_posts/2023-09-26-kolmogorov-complexity-and-compression-distance.md

 To summarize, we can never prove that the shortest program we've obtained is indeed the shortest program.

-## Language Dependency
+## Eliminating Language Dependency

 Currently, we have a strong dependency on the type of language being used to describe the string and that doesn't attest this mathematical representation with consistency.
-In other words, we need to define complexity such that the definition does not change based on the $$L$$ we pick.
+In other words, we need to define complexity such that the definition does not change based on the $$L$$ we pick and depends only on the string.
 Changing from Python to Javascript in the example above changed our values.
 So, how do we generalize this and make it language-agnostic?
 To alleviate this issue, let's assume that there exists a universal language $$U$$ such that it always gives us the shortest description length for all strings.
 This would imply,

 $$
 KC_{U}(x) \leq KC_{L}(x) + C
 $$

+In other words, the complexity of describing a string $$x$$ using $$U$$ versus using an arbitrary language $$L$$ differs by at most a constant factor, $$C$$.